The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-But repairs can be expensive, especially with high inflation and remaining supply chain issues increasing costs.
-Fortunately, by having the right plan you can save some money on your next trip to the auto body shop.
+But repairs can be expensive, especially with high inflation still increasing costs.
+Fortunately, by having the right plan, you can save some money on your next trip to the auto body shop.

-7 tips to save money on auto body repairs
+7 tips to find cheap auto body repairs

 Auto body repair can be expensive, especially if you want your car to look pristine.
 But you can cut the cost of repairs by playing it smart and knowing what to ask.
 With high prices on top of mind, consider these tips to save money.